New to Our Service? Click here.

 If your sequencing order is placed before the morning cut off times or as Express Service, results will be available same day.
 For regular sequencing orders, placed before the afternoon cut off time, results will be available before noon on the next day.
 Orders that are shipped to our branches will be processed the morning of their arrival and results will be available before 6pm.

 Sequencing Orders that include synthesized primers as well as provided primers will be processed all together when the synthesized primers are ready.
 If you need the data from the reactions with provided primers sooner, please order them separately from the reactions with the synthesized primers.

 For sequencing orders in combination with other service items, such as primer synthesis, sample purification, or primer walking etc., it may take a longer time depending on the specific services requested.

-- We send two files, a zip file with a chromatogram of the sequence and a text file.
+You will receive a zip file containing two files per sequence; a chromatogram of the sequence (.ab1) and a text file (.seq).
 The zip files are compatible with both MAC and Windows.

 The text sequence file can be read with any available text editors such as Notepad or Microsoft Word.
 To read the chromatogram files, you will need to download a proper viewer.

 For Sequencher users, to make the results viewable, you will have to download the compressed file and decompress it.
 Then, start a New Project in Sequencher, and import the individual chromatogram file or file folder.

 If you were not satisfied with your results, please contact our customer service department by email (firstname.lastname@example.org) or phone (800-758-1630) and they will be happy to troubleshoot your order.
 Upon review of the data, they can set up one-time repeats free of charge for failed reactions or reactions with unsatisfactory quality.